 Many in our world today ask, "Why would a loving and righteous God eternally punish those without faith?"
 They are really asking the wrong question.
-I understand why people want to get rid of hell as a concept because never-ending agony imposed upon rational beings who can recognize their hopeless, distressing eternity is so terrifying that goes way beyond anything that we ever want to think about.
-But making our human sentiments the measure of who God is and what

-He can do is always a bad way to approach God - as if we get to judge God on what we think is right.
+I understand why people want to get rid of hell as a concept because never-ending agony imposed upon rational beings who can recognize their hopelessness being faced with eternity in hell is so terrifying that it goes way beyond anything that we ever want to think about.
+But making our human sentiments the measure of who God is and what He can, will, and must do is always a bad way to approach God - as if we get to judge God and His unbreakable will and Law, and turn it into something that we think is right and that better suites our sensibilities.